 Depending on the organization, financial analysts may also play a large role in developing and managing revenue streams.
 Specific duties may include budgeting, long-term planning, forecasting trends and implementing financial tools.
 Financial analysts are often required to analyze large amounts of complex data and write reports.

-The U.S. Bureau of Labor Statistics (BLS) reports that financial analysts in general earned a mean annual wage of $95,320 in 2015.
-Between 2014 and 2024, the BLS expects to see a 12% job growth rate in the financial analyst field.
+The U.S. Bureau of Labor Statistics (BLS) reports that financial analysts in general earned a median annual wage of $85,660 in 2018.
+Between 2018 and 2028, the BLS expects to see a 6% job growth rate in the financial analyst field.

 Job Requirements for a Nonprofit Financial Analyst